North America Vacations

 Old Faithful Snow Lodge: Completed in 1999, the Snow Lodge is the newest of the park’s full service hotels, and features heavy timber construction, exterior log columns and a cedar shingle roof, making it a significant example of classic “parkitecture”.

-Start the day with a hike through the Upper Geyser Basin to Observation Point for great geyser panoramas.
+Start the day with a hike through the Upper Geyser Basin on the lookout for spouting geysers and sky blue hot springs.
 Delight in a tasty guide-prepared picnic lunch.
 Embark on an extraordinary hike to Storm Point where you will encounter open meadows, shaded lodgepole pine forests, and lakefront trail.
-Check into Canyon Lodge with time to relax before dinner.
+Check into nearby Lake Lodge with time to relax before dinner.

 Grand Canyon of Yellowstone / Mammoth Hot Springs